 Algeria does not recognise dual nationality.
 This may limit the ability of the Australian Government to provide consular assistance to Australian/Algerian dual nationals who are arrested or detained.
 We recommend you travel on your Australian passport at all times.

-Australian/Algerian dual national males may be subject to compulsory military service and other obligations when in Algeria and should seek advice from the Embassy of Algeria, well in advance of travel.
+Australian/Algerian dual national males may be subject to compulsory military service and other obligations when in Algeria.
+You should seek advice from the Embassy of Algeria, well in advance of travel.

 Children born of an Algerian father automatically acquire Algerian citizenship at birth.
 Child custody decisions are based on local religious laws.
 Australians involved in custody and other family disputes should consult a lawyer before they leave Australia for advice on the impact of religious law on their family circumstances, including their departure from Algeria.